olin-feist/Deroute/README.md

 # Deroute
 This branch contains the search tools used by the Deroute extension.
-Currently the following are working:
 ### Search:
 The search tool will find the nearest neighbors of given database of dense vectors.
 ``` shell